 The I CAN Network defines mentoring as a professionally trained mentor (including Autistic mentors) walking with a young person on the Autism Spectrum and having positive conversations themed on optimism, self-acceptance and Autistic pride, social connections and self-confidence.
 We do not provide therapy, counselling, mental health first aid, support worker services or respite to individuals or families.
-Families who may require specialist assistance should contact the services provided in this link.

 Is the I CAN Network able to come and speak at my school or workplace?

 We have grown our movement through storytelling.
 Since Chris Varney’s and Tim Chan’s respective TEDx presentations in late 2013 (more than 450k combined views to date) the community have overwhelmingly wanted to hear more positive ‘I CAN’ stories of Autistics.
 We responded to this need by creating a Speakers & Professional Development Agency that today comprises 19 diverse speakers on the Autism Spectrum, parents, teachers and health professionals who together have delivered presentations for-fee in communities, schools, universities/TAFEs, conferences and government meetings.

 In our Motivational and Educational presentations, our speakers draw on their lived experience of growing up on the spectrum and take the audience through their journey of “I Can’t to I CAN” and how our society can benefit from a rethink on Autism.
 These presentations are often delivered to year level assemblies, teacher and educational support staff meetings and to the wider community.